Repaired JSON will appear here...

 What is JSON Repair?

-JSON Repair automatically fixes common syntax errors in JSON data.
+JSON Repair automatically fixes common syntax errors in JSON data, including errors specific to LLM/AI output.
 Many developers accidentally write invalid JSON - using single quotes, forgetting quotes around keys, leaving trailing commas, or adding comments.
-This tool detects and fixes these issues, transforming invalid JSON into valid, parseable data.
+AI tools like ChatGPT and Claude can also produce malformed JSON with markdown wrappers, Python-style booleans, truncated output, and more.
+This tool detects and fixes all these issues, transforming invalid JSON into valid, parseable data.

 How to Use